 Indian Expeditionary Force ‘D’

-Despite fierce rainstorms, the operations on 19th November 1914 on the main Turkish position above Muhammerah was a success.
+Despite fierce rainstorms, the operations on 19th November 1914 on the main Turkish position above Muhammerah were a success.
 Local Arabs had advised that Basra could be easily taken and two Indian units quickly were dispatched to seize the opportunity.
 Basra became the local supply base for future Indian Army operations in Mesopotamia.
 In December 1914, Qurna was captured after three successive attacks.

 In 1915, the Constantinople religious authorities declared Jihad, or Holy War against the enemies of Turkey and planned to recapture Basra.
 In April 1915, Sulaiman Askari, the Turkish commander at Nasiriya, led 6,000 soldiers and over 10,000 armed Arab tribesmen toward Basra.
 On 14th April a fierce battle developed at Shaiba where the Indian cavalry, hemmed-in against the flooded ground, suffered attrition before the infantry won the day and Basra was secure.
 After seeing his men being decisively defeated Sulaiman Askari shot himself.
 The Allied forces also suffered heavy losses with over 1,000 men killed.

 On 9th April, Lieutenant-General Sir John Nixon arrived to command the corps in Mesopotamia.
 Major General Charles Townshend was appointed to command the 6th (Poona) Division who would later be linked to one of Britain’s greatest military disasters.